 Read & Rated 2026 Romance Releases

 It’s a new year ushering in new releases in all things romance.
 And we’re still here reading and rating them as they publish.
-Honest ratings and reviews from humans who love this.
+Honest ratings and reviews from humans who love books.

 Romance Reviews Await—By Humans, for Humans